Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

 \subsection{Plastic flow}

 With a family $(S^b)_b$ of slip trajectories at hand, we can proceed to specify the resulting plastic effect.
-To give the discrete dislocations a non-infinitesimal size we convolve $S^b$ with the \emph{dislocation line profile} $\eta \in \Crm^\infty_c(\R^3;[0,\infty))$, which is assumed to satisfy $\int \eta \dd x = 1$, to obtain the \emph{thickened slip trajectory} $S^b_\eta := \eta \conv S^b$ (with \enquote{$\conv$} the convolution in space).
-For kinematic reasons detailed in~\cite{HudsonRindler21?}, the plastic distortion $P$ follows the \emph{plastic flow equation}
+To give the discrete dislocations a non-infinitesimal size we convolve $S^b$ with the \emph{dislocation line profile} $\eta \in \Crm^\infty_c(\R^3;[0,\infty))$, to obtain the \emph{thickened slip trajectory} $S^b_\eta := \eta \conv S^b$ (with \enquote{$\conv$} the convolution in space).
+This expresses the \enquote{macroscopic} shape of the dislocation orthogonal to the line direction, which in single crystals is not infinitesimal.

+For kinematic reasons detailed in~\cite{HudsonRindler22}, the plastic distortion $P$ follows the \emph{plastic flow equation}, which describes the effect of the moving dislocations on the plastic distortion: